nextcloud/integration_jira/README.md

 The account configuration happens in the "Connected accounts" user settings section.

 A link to the "Connected accounts" user settings section will be displayed in the widget for users who didn't configure a Jira account.

+You can configure second Dashboard widget to display notifications only for selected projects available to your Jira account.

 ### Admin settings